abondin/hreasy/README.md

 ![Security Database](./platform/.architecture/hr_sec.png "Security Database Scheme")

-Security model based on two main entities:
+Security model based on main entity - Employee:

-1) Employee - key entity of the whole project.
-Describe company employee
-2) User - employee projection in security scheme.
-Currently, we consider that *User = Employee*.
-Also we have the assumption that user and employee are always associated via email. (implicit dependency) Entity "User" designed for future features when we have portal user without employee projection.
-It might be system account or some kind of portal admin.

-User (more accurately employee) may have access to the actions for employees, currently assigned to the specific project.
-Or to the actions for employees, currently assigned to any project from specific department.
-Please take a look on `employee_accessible_departments` and `employee_accessible_projects` tables respectively.
-Permissions depended on `employee_accessible_departments` and `employee_accessible_projects` marked in the table bellow.
+Employee may have access to the actions for employees, currently assigned to the specific project.
+Or to the actions for employees, currently assigned to any project from specific business account, currently assigned to any project from specific department.
+Permissions depended on
+`employee_accessible_departments`,
+`employee_accessible_bas`,
+and `employee_accessible_projects` marked in the table bellow.

 Many permissions are always allowed the currently logged in employee.
 Also marked in the permission table.